heyoka/dfs/README.md

 an Analytics Framework on top of dataflow computations powered by erlang style message passing.

 # Status
-In Progress
+Feature Complete, still more test to add

 # Notable Differences from TICKscript
  * For Declarations the keyword 'def' is used instead of 'var'
  * Erlang-Style comments with '%'
- * There is no if statement in Lambda-Expressions, yet
  * Regular Expressions start and end with '?'
  * Built-In Functions (math, erlang and custom modules)